DataJuggler/Excelerate/README.md

 This short code snippet will load all the rows from a worksheet named Export:

-// Release name of Nuget package will be DataJuggler.Excelerate, not Excelerate.Objects.
-I haven't made that switch yet.
-// I will update this code snippet once I do (hopefully.
-Let me know if I forget.
-I have a bracelet with my address on it if
-// tells you anything about my memory (Bob Newhart).
 // (Sample is a Windows Form .Net 5 project)

     using DataJuggler.UltimateHelper;